-There lack of cohesive is а collaboration Government across developing departments on "rural proofed" policies that are central to Scotland achieving its long-term social, economic and environmental goals.
+There is lack of cohesive а collaboration Government across "rural departments on developing proofed" policies that are central to Scotland achieving its long-term social, economic and environmental goals.
 Rural transport policies need to be better aligned with planning, housing, education and and social.